piranha/solovyov.net/src/en/2014/cljs-start.md

 forcing your application to re-render.

-And kick-off rendering now (again, we're using defonce here so that this expression will be executed only once - in future `render` will be called by the `world` watcher):
+And kick-off rendering now (again, we're using defonce here so that this expression executes only once - in general `render` is called by the `world` watcher):

 ```clj
 (defonce *whatever* (render @world))